 Gite | 3 bedrooms | sleeps 7

-This is a charming 3-bedroomed gite in a quiet street in the centre of the ville.
+This is a charming 150 year old 3-bedroomed gite in a quiet street in the centre of the ville.
 It has a lovely courtyard garden with a sun terrace, where you can look over the rolling hillside.
 There is wifi, satellite TV, and free landline calls worldwide.
 Vermenton has everything you need - butchers and bakers, bars and restaurants.
 The supermarket is especially good - it sells local wines and has an extensive butchers section using locally-reared animals - and it's within easy walking distance.

 Local activities include horse riding, kayaking/canoeing, coarse fishing, cycling, hiking / walking, rock climbing and swimming.
 Burgundy is famous for its wines - there are plenty of opportunities for wine tasting within 20km - Chablis, Cote d'Auxerre, Irancy, Caves de Bailly.
 The countryside is beautiful with the vineyards and there are lovely medieval towns worth visiting such as Auxerre, Avallon and Vezelay.
 The Parc du Morvan Nature Reserve is within 30km.